opendocsg/slw-judgments-backfill/2006_SGHC_22/report.md

 20     Although caning is one of the sentencing options in s 304( _a_ ) of the Penal Code where male accused persons are concerned, it is not imposed in cases where the accused persons have been suffering from some mental impairment.
 I sympathised with the accused because of his unfortunate mental condition and, in the circumstances of this case, did not think he deserved to be caned.
 I therefore did not order any caning.

 21     In deciding whether to impose imprisonment for life or for a term of up to ten years, the court has to consider the three factors reiterated in _Purwanti_ , which, incidentally, did not involve an accused with mental impairment.
-In _PP v Kwok Teng Soon_ [2001] 4 SLR 516, a decision affirmed on appeal in Criminal Appeal No 22 of 2001, I expressed the view that the purpose of the three conditions in _Neo Man Lee v PP_ was not to determine how evil a particular accused person could be but to extrapolate from his condition and his actions the likelihood of a relapse and what the probable consequences might be in such an event.
+In _PP v Kwok Teng Soon_ <span class="citation">[2001] 4 SLR 516</span>, a decision affirmed on appeal in Criminal Appeal No 22 of 2001, I expressed the view that the purpose of the three conditions in _Neo Man Lee v PP_ was not to determine how evil a particular accused person could be but to extrapolate from his condition and his actions the likelihood of a relapse and what the probable consequences might be in such an event.

 22     The medical evidence showed that the accused here has been suffering from schizophrenia from 1988 and that he had persistent auditory hallucination and paranoid delusion despite having received medication, the most recent treatment being three weeks before the date of the offence.
 He would require long-term treatment and would pose a long-term risk both to himself and to others should he be unable to resist the voices in his head again.